Why Shouldn't All Charts Be Scatter Plots? Beyond Precision-Driven Visualizations

 \firstsection{Introduction}

-Minard’s famous map of the Grande Armée’s invasion of Russia has been called one of the ``best statistical drawings ever created''~\cite{tufte2001visual} and presents complex geographic, logistical, and weather data simultaneously.
-It is possible to recreate many aspects of Minard’s map in common visualization systems like Tableau (\ref{fig:minard}).
+Minard's famous map of the Grande Arm\'ee's invasion of Russia has been called one of the ``best statistical drawings ever created''~\cite{tufte2001visual} and presents complex geographic, logistical, and weather data simultaneously.
+It is possible to recreate many aspects of Minard's map in common visualization systems like Tableau (\ref{fig:minard}).
 However, many of the encodings used in the map (such as width of lines with arbitrary, non-aligned angles) are comparatively imprecise for the estimation of values.
-A naïve recreation of the same data, based purely on the ``efficiency'' of visual variables, might look more like (\ref{fig:dotminard}).
-In (\ref{fig:dotminard}), the user can more precisely determine the size of individual groups of the Armée at specific time points.
-A quantitative evaluation of (\ref{fig:dotminard})’s performance (in terms of response time and accuracy) might very well find it to be superior to (\ref{fig:minard}) on that basis.
-And yet, the conclusion that (\ref{fig:dotminard}) is a strictly superior visualization, or that it would be equally iconic and compelling as Minard’s map, seems unfounded.
+A na\"ive recreation of the same data, based purely on the ``efficiency'' of visual variables, might look more like (\ref{fig:dotminard}).
+In (\ref{fig:dotminard}), the user can more precisely determine the size of individual groups of the Arm\'ee at specific time points.
+A quantitative evaluation of (\ref{fig:dotminard})'s performance (in terms of response time and accuracy) might very well find it to be superior to (\ref{fig:minard}) on that basis.
+And yet, the conclusion that (\ref{fig:dotminard}) is a strictly superior visualization, or that it would be equally iconic and compelling as Minard's map, seems unfounded.
 When might we prefer one version over the other, and what empirical evidence exists in the visualization literature to ground these preferences?

 This example highlights an apparent contradiction at the heart of information visualization.
 On one hand, our exemplars of good visualizations can be diverse, complex, and reward contemplation\cite{heer2010tour}.
 On the other hand, our foundational empirical results and rules of thumb are often simple and minimalist.
 These rules are typically evaluated in terms of how quickly and accurately people extract specific information from charts, including formative psychophysical studies showing that viewers extract data values most precisely when they are encoded via position on shared axes ~\cite{cleveland1984graphical}.